gwsetra/Technical_2/README.md

 8. What is the data retention policy, and does it involve PII data?
 9. How proficient is the team in using the tools and technologies in use?

-For this scenario, let’s assume Kafka is the event streaming platform, Snowflake is used for the data warehouse, Amazon S3 is used for the data lake, the backend team has the capacity to create new events for data engineers, PII data is involved, and it is necessary to store the data for up to 2 years.
+For this scenario, Setra as System Architect decide to use Kafka as the event streaming platform, Snowflake for the data warehouse, Amazon S3 for the data lake.
+At the same time, the backend team has the capacity to create new events for data engineers, PII data is involved, and it is necessary to store the data for up to 2 years.
 In parallel, based on OKRs and business expectations, we can estimate that real-time data is not required, and batch-processing is adequate to track relevant metrics for the business.

 ## 🏗️ Architecture Diagram
 End-to-end Diagram: